 Applicants should be able to sight read confidently and meet the Music Director’s standards.
 Successful applicants will be expected to attend regular weekly practices for at least two years, and participate in scheduled concerts.

-To apply send details to Kylie Ogden.
-The Musical Director Diana Rhodes will contact you to arrange an introductory audition.
+To apply send details to John Mansfield.
+We will contact you to arrange an introductory audition.